DiSRouter: Distributed Self-Routing for LLM Selections: Experiments

 Our self-assessment method demonstrates superior classification accuracy and F1 score, indicating its ability to accurately discern solvable queries and prevent itself from queries beyond its capabilities.
 External routers exhibit two primary limitations: (1) \textbf{Limited Performance due to Constrained Parameters.} While router performance improves with larger models, using a separate, larger router introduces significant overhead, a problem \textit{DiSRouter} avoids by integrating the rejection action.
 (2) \textbf{Inferiority of External Evaluation.} Even a similar-sized LLM-based external classifier lags behind our intrinsic approach.
 We therefore argue that integrating the assessment function directly into the LLM, as \textit{DiSRouter} does, is a more rational and efficient solution.

-\paragraph{Self-Awareness Ability} We further analyzed the self-awareness of each aligned LLM through their actions of answering or rejecting queries.
-We compared the accuracy of answered portions from aligned LLMs with the original LLM's accuracy on rejected portions under the \enquote{Balance} scenario (Figure \ref{fig:self_awareness_accuracy}).
-It is evident that our aligned models possess a strong self-awareness ability, demonstrating a significant capacity to distinguish whether a problem falls within their capabilities.
+\paragraph{Self-Awareness Ability} We further analyzed the self-awareness of each aligned LLM based on their query acceptance and rejection behaviors.
+Figure \ref{fig:self_awareness_accuracy} compares their accuracy on answered versus rejected queries under the \enquote{Balance} scenario.
+For the rejected queries, we employed a prefix injection approach~\citep{li2025prefill} by appending an affirmative prefix to the end of the prompt.
+This forced the models to generate responses, enabling us to calculate their underlying accuracy.
+It is evident that our aligned models possess a strong self-awareness capability, demonstrating a significant capacity to distinguish whether a problem falls within their capabilities.

 These findings validate our core motivation: methods that rely on a centralized external router to assess query difficulty for routing decisions are inherently limited.
 Such approaches primarily learn to route queries to LLMs with higher expected utility rather than making judgments based on the actual difficulty of the query.
 Our \textit{DiSRouter} framework, which leverages the models' self-awareness ability, is not only logically more sound but has also been proven to be more effective.